 -

-Partnership and Capacity Development
+Partnership & Capacity Development

 Mamou Sangaré, housewife and owner of a small business.